isomerpages/nlb-biblioasia/_topics/Print.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-2/jul-sep-2020/earlyprinting/"> Early Printing in Myanmar and Thailand</a>
-<p>In the second of two essays on the history of printing in mainland Southeast Asia,&nbsp;**Gracie Lee**&nbsp;recounts how Christian missionaries brought printing technology to Myanmar and Thailand.</p>
+<p>In the second of two essays on the history of printing in mainland Southeast Asia, <b>Gracie Lee</b> recounts how Christian missionaries brought printing technology to Myanmar and Thailand.</p>

 <img src="/images/Vol-16-issue-2/earlyprinting/Alphabetum&amp;Comparative.jpg">